BrandonHe/sdl_evolution/proposals/nnnn-add-separate-qt-hmi-repository.md

 There already have two Qt HMI repositories existed in github APCVSRepo repository ([HMI_SDK](https://github.com/APCVSRepo/HMI_SDK) and [HMI_SDK_LIB](https://github.com/APCVSRepo/HMI_SDK_LIB)), both of them are works fine and meet the above requirements.
 Here in this proposal is to push the HMI_SDK_LIB repository as a sample HMI, because the second repository has encapsulated json data analysis, has realized a template management, which is very easy for a developer to extend a new template, it also supports the latest version of Gstreamer for software and hardware codec in video streaming.
 For demo pictures in Qt HMI, please refer to discussion in [issue comment](https://github.com/smartdevicelink/sdl_evolution/issues/335#issuecomment-343079628).

 This would not require quite a lot of work to accomplish from research and develop, Ford AP team can still help SDLC maintain this project in the future.
-The instruction document will be offered for developers to develop a customized Qt HMI as well as to integrate SDL Core with Qt HMI.
+The instruction document will also be offered for developers to develop a customized Qt HMI as well as to integrate SDL Core with Qt HMI.
 Potential works are:

 - Create a new Qt HMI repository in SmartDeviceLink
 - Make test case
 - Have a test
 - Send pull request for code reveiw
 - Write document for instruction
+- Anything required for new repository

+Ford AP team has document of test case and test report during developing the Qt HMI, this may be a reference for SDLC.

 ## Potential downsides